3D Train Studio is a great program for railway modellers. You can create layouts of considerable complexity and watch

 Its a German language program.
 Menu items and program controls can be set to English during the install, but the documentation is in German.
 Google Translate makes a fair job for English readers, but not a great one.
 This translation of the documentation has been fine-tuned for English readers.

-Most of the available models are of German or continental outline, though with some Japanese.
+Most of the available models are of German or continental outline, though with some American and Japanese.
 However, the free 3D designer program Blender can be used to make UK-outline models.
 The documentation explains how 3D models can be exported from Blender and used in your own layouts or uploaded to the catalogue as a resource for all users.
 3D Train Studio UK has made some UK outline models to get you started.

 This documentation applies to version 7.0 published on 13/09/2021.